-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 As the weeks passed after the 2020 election, Trump increasingly emphasized a lawsuit filed by Texas Attorney General Ken Paxton (R) that sought to force the Supreme Court to reject the vote results in a number of states Trump lost.
 Calling it a long shot is overly generous; it was a mishmash of spurious claims and dubious legal arguments.
 Martin was part of the team that helped develop that suit.

-Martin was also reportedly one of those advocating that Vice President Mike Pence simply reject cast electoral votes on Jan.
-6. That Trump spoke with Martin that evening may reflect Trump’s ongoing hope that members of Congress could be persuaded to block the finalization of the electoral vote even after the Capitol had been cleared.
+Martin was also reportedly one of those advocating that Vice President Mike Pence simply reject cast electoral college votes on Jan.
+6. That Trump spoke with Martin that evening may reflect Trump’s ongoing hope that members of Congress could be persuaded to block the finalization of the electoral college vote even after the Capitol had been cleared.
 This was the plan all along, after all: get Congress to throw up roadblocks and, potentially, have the House or the Supreme Court adjudicate a new winner.

 Kevin McCarthy, House majority leader.
 (Reported; not in log)

-McCarthy is known to have spoken to Trump on the day of the riot, after legislators had been evacuated.
-In January, he told reporters that the conversation “was very short, advising the president what was happening” in the building.
+McCarthy is known to have spoken with Trump on the day of the riot, after legislators had been evacuated.
+In January, he told reporters that the conversation “was very short, that he was advising the president what was happening” in the building.
 To Republicans at the time, though, he offered more detail.

-“I guess these people” — that is, the rioters — “are more upset about the election than you are,” Trump told the House leader, according to those with whom McCarthy spoke at the time.
+“I guess these people” — that is, the rioters — “are more upset about the election than you are,” Trump told the House leader, according to those with whom McCarthy shared details of the call at the time.

 This call also falls into the period that isn’t captured in the White House logs.